yunxi-zhang/ACAPy-Controller-Angular/README.md

 2. Node version: 14.18.1.
 3. Angular version: 12.2.13.
 4. Docker Version: 20.10.8, build 3967b7d.
 Docker is optional, it is only needed when running ACA-Py agents in the same local machine of the frontend app is required.
 5. Docker Compose Version: 1.29.2, build 5becea4c.
-Docker is also optional, it is only needed when running ACA-Py agents in the same local machine of the frontend app is required.
+Docker Compose is also optional, it is only needed when running ACA-Py agents in the same local machine of the frontend app is required.

 ## Known Issues
 1. Currently, the frontend app can work with ACA-Py <b>V0.6.0</b> only.
 There're issues of using this frontend app when it's tested against ACA-Py <b>V0.7.0</b> and above, and it will fail when a holder user sends a proof presentation.